blazek/lrs/lrs/help/source/index.rst

 * **Points layer:** Layer with points.
 It may contain points and multi-points (multi-points make no sense in LRS however).
 * **Points route field:** Route id field in points layer.
 The field type may be string or integer.
 * **Measure field:** Measure field in points layer.
 The field type may be integer or float.
 * **Map units / measure unit:** Number of map units per measure unit.
 For example, if project CRS units are meters and measure units are kilometers this values has to be set to 1000 (1000 meters per kilometer).
+* **Max lines snap:** Maximum gap between route lines to be snapped.
-* **Threshold:** Maximum distance of point from route to be used.
+* **Max point distance:** Maximum distance of point from route to be used.
 * **Extrapolate:** If checked, measures are extrapolated before first and after last point on route part.
 Otherwise segments before/after first/last point are not calibrated.

 When all oprions are set correctly, calibration may be launched by *OK* button.
 The process may take a while, progress bar with status label is indicating current state.
 When calibration is finished all tabs are enabled and LRS may be used or edited.